suzuki-hpc/F3R/README.md

 - **Build Tool**:
   - GNU Make 4.2.1

-You can Install `icpx` from the [Intel oneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html) and `nvc++` from the [NVIDIA HPC SDK](https://developer.nvidia.com/nvidia-hpc-sdk-239-downloads).
+You can install `icpx` from the [Intel oneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html) and `nvc++` from the [NVIDIA HPC SDK](https://developer.nvidia.com/nvidia-hpc-sdk-239-downloads).

 Install the required Python packages manually or with: